foundersandcoders/our-site-v3/src/forms/apply/index.md

       - Prefer not to say
       - Any other ethnic groups (enter below)
   - id: custom-ethnicity
-    label: If you selected "Any other ethnic groups" above please enter your ethnicity
+    label: If you belong to an ethnic group not listed above please enter it here
     required: false
   - id: london-borough
     label: Which London borough do you live in (if any)?